Disorder, entropy and harmonic functions: Linearly growing harmonic functions on the infinite cluster of percolation

-\paragraph{Properties of the supercritical cluster.} Recall that the infinite supercritical cluster of percolation $\omega$ can be seen as a stationary random graph with polynomial growth.
-It is well-know that the system is ergodic with respect to the shift by $X_1$, see {\em e.g.}\ \cite[Theorem 3.1]{BB07}.
-Typical balls have the same growth as in the ambient space $\Z^d$ in the following sense: there exists constants $c$ and $C$ such that for any finite $\lambda$, any $n$ sufficiently large and any $x\in \Bb_\rho(\lambda n)$
+Recall that the infinite supercritical cluster of percolation $\omega$ can be seen as a stationary random graph with polynomial growth.
+It is well-known that the system is ergodic with respect to the shift by~$X_1$, see, for example, \cite{BB07}, Theorem~3.1.
+Typical balls have the same growth as in the ambient space $\Z^d$ in the following sense: there exists constants $c$ and $C$ such that for any finite $\lambda$, any $n > n_0(\omega)$ sufficiently large and any $x\in\Bb_\rho(\lambda n)$

 Clearly, \eqref{eq:vold} implies volume doubling \VdW{}.
 Moreover, the graph satisfies \PW{} almost surely.
 Both properties were proved by Barlow \cite{Bar04}.
 Actually, Barlow proved quantitatively stronger versions of \eqref{eq:vold} and \PW{}: he obtained the volume growth estimates and the Poincar\'e inequality for every ball of radius larger than $C\log n$ in $\Bb_\rho(n)$.
 These improved versions allow to prove Harnack inequalities and Gaussian estimates (\ref{a}) on the heat kernel.
-In \cite{Bar04} these results are stated for continuous time random walk, but they hold also for simple random walk, as was explained in \cite[Section 2]{BH09}.
-We do not need the full force of Gaussian estimates here --- in particular we do not need far off-diagonal lower bounds which are particularly difficult --- so let us make a list of corollaries from these Gaussian estimates which we will use. \begin{corollary} For every finite $\lambda$, every $n$ sufficiently large and every $x\in \Bb_\rho(\lambda n)$,
+In \cite{Bar04}, these results are stated for continuous time random walk, but they hold also for simple random walk, as was explained in \cite{BH09}, Section~2.
+We do not need the full force of Gaussian estimates here---in particular we do not need far off-diagonal lower bounds which are particularly difficult---so let us make a list of corollaries from these Gaussian estimates which we will use.